 The question to ask is by doing any of these things do you own the art?

-Unlike in traditional physical art, for digital art, it historically seemed impossible to prove ownership of a piece and thus to really determine the value for it.
+Unlike in traditional physical art, for digital art, it historically seemed impossible to prove ownership of a piece and thus to really determine its value for it.

 As a photographer, you may have the RAW, but often times when you sell your work, you do not sell the RAW.